immadhur/GoodWorker/Readme.md

 ## GoodWorker

 - GoodWorker is a web portal for job companies to find verified candidates and for seekers to find jobs.
-- A candidate can create a account describing his averall experience.
+- A candidate can create a account describing his overall experience.
-- On Signup page he can add his experience and offer letters get a GW verified label.
+- On Signup page candidate can add his experience and offer letters get a GW verified label.
 - Employers has the option to mark GW verified only so only verified candidates can apply.
 - A non GW verified candidate can only apply for jobs with does not require GW verification.
 - Applied jobs can be viewed on Applied jobs page.